Ultimate Guide to a Dental Practice Rebranding [Free Checklist]

 2. A Merger or Acquisition

-If you have merged or acquired another dental practice, rebranding will be required.
-It is common after a merger to create a new brand by combining the two practices’ names to help retain the loyalty of existing customers.
+If you have merged or acquired another dental practice, rebranding is usually recommended.
+We often see, after a merger, a new brand by combining the two practices’ names to help retain the loyalty of existing customers.
 However, combining the names isn't typically the best way to go.
 You'll likely want to consider creating a new name and notifying all existing patients of the change.

 3. Legal Issues

-Legal issues can sneak up on any kind of business and make rebranding a necessity.
-The most common issue is having a brand name, logo, or slogan too similar to that of a trademarked company.
+Legal issues can sneak up on any business and make rebranding a necessity.
+The most common issue is having a brand name, logo, or slogan too similar to a trademarked company.
 Even if you have been using the logo or name for years, it might not be worthwhile to take the case to court and pay legal fees.

 4. Negative Publicity